mddazure/azure-vwan-security-microhack/README.md

 The firewall is now configured to Allow and Source NAT all outbound traffic.
 Feel dree to experiment with otjher rules.

-## Task 3: Advertise default route from CSR1000v NVA
+## Task 3: Advertise default route from Catalyst 8000v NVA

 ### Configure nva-csr-vm
 The CSR will now advertise the default route both into the West Europe Hub and toward the SDWAN site.
 All internet traffic will flow to the CSR, and it will route it out it's "outside" interface, GigabitEthernet2.